camRight/weather-app/README.md

 -Ternary Operators

-    #### Used operators to manipulate object literals: if UV index above 60% then blue.
+    #### Used expressions to manipulate object literals: if UV index above 60% then blue.
 Below?
 Green

 ### several fetches.